 Data Model Cleaner for Power BI and Analysis Services (SSAS)

-When I started working on this project, I couldn’t find any tool with all the functionalities I needed, so I decided to create my own using Power BI, which allows you to:
+When I tried to clean my data models I couldn’t find any tool with all the functionalities I needed, so decided to create my own using Power BI, which allows:

 – Obtain all the dependencies of the data model in an efficient and automated way.

 – Identify the list of objects (measures, columns, calculated columns, tables) in use and those that are not, in the reports connected to the Power BI or SSAS Data model.

 I hope it can help you in the process of keeping your data models optimized 😊.

 How It Works

 This tool contains two parts:

 1. Get the dependencies between all objects in the data model: This tool identifies how all the objects in your data model are connected to each other.
 For example, if you want to remove a measure, you will be able to detect the impact on your reports.